 Participants will also have an opportunity to connect with nature and nourish their souls.
-The event is being held at the Purdue Research Park in southern Indiana, which is located on 44-acres.
+The event is being held at the Purdue Research Park of Southeast Indiana, Purdue Polytechnic New Albany, which is located on 44-acres at 3000 Technology Avenue, New Albany, IN 47150.
 There will be a lunchtime tour of the property, explaining the preserve’s unique characteristics.
 You may also explore it on your own at your leisure.
 The natural setting has a 1¼-mile walking trail, four ponds, and native plantings.

 The office building offers many small conference rooms, which will be available for you to settle in and do some writing.
 Wi-Fi is available.